 The program is offered completely online and prepares practicing teachers, school-based personnel, and those working with K–12 populations in community settings for the challenges facing U.S. schools and communities in particular.
 Special emphasis is placed on understanding how identities, including race, sexuality, linguistic background, socioeconomic status, gender identity, ethnicity, and residency status impact learning in the environment, and in particular, how schools and classroom teachers can shift practices to create more just and inclusive learning environments.
 Students engage in these topics using up-to-date research and collaborative technologies under the guidance of a faculty member who has considerable experience supporting effective change in schools.
 Students who are changemakers and those motivated to serve and celebrate all students are encouraged to apply to this program.

 Students take a 24 s.h. core, including courses in instructional leadership, cultural competency and diversity, assessment, technology, and curriculum; and 9 s.h. of elective coursework.
 Iowa teachers can apply their course credits toward their ongoing learning requirements for maintaining licensure.
-The program requirements also are aligned with the National Board for Professional Teaching Standards (NBPTS) certification process.
-Additionally, elective tracks are aligned with Iowa added endorsements in talented and gifted (TAG); science, technology, engineering, and math (STEM); and English as a Second Language (ESL).
+The program requirements are aligned with the National Board for Professional Teaching Standards (NBPTS) certification process.
+Additionally, elective tracks can be aligned with added state of Iowa endorsements in selected areas.

 The MA in teaching and learning with a teaching, leadership, and cultural competency subprogram requires the following coursework.